-To call Excel from Python, you don't need an add-in.
+To automate Excel from Python, you don't need an add-in.
 Also, you can use a single file VBA module (standalone workbook) instead of the add-in.
 For more details, see Add-in & Settings.

 Note: The add-in needs to be the same version as the Python package.
-Make sure to re-install the add-in after upgrading the xlwings package.
-Make sure to close Ecxel before installing/upgrading the add-in.
+Make sure to run xlwings add install again after upgrading the xlwings package.